GibranDelgado/My-Spotify-Journey-deprecated/README.md

 #### ⚡Spotify_methods
 This script defines the methods responsible for processing and handling results obtained from the Spotify API, such as:
-- searching tracks
+- Searching tracks
-- converting API results to dataframe
+- Converting API results to dataframe
-- matching the tracks to search with the API results
+- Matching the tracks to search with the API results
-- handling search results
+- Handling search results

 #### 🧠 Spotify_missing_data_extraction
 This section defines the different strategies used to extract complementary data from the streaming history.